LeastAuthority/magic-crystal/protocol.md

     - if the Custodian has a local Shard matcing the petname and purpose of this human, send it back (named like `<purpose>.shard`).
     - otherwise, terminate the protocol
     - save the shard as `..../<purpose>/<petname>.shard` where `petname` is the local-only nickname for this human

-- once we have at least a "threshold" number of Shards, decrypt them
+- the "collection" phase of the protocol is repeated with different Custodians until we have a "threshold" number of Shards
+- decrypt the Shards
 - the original Application Data is now recovered (and can be passed back, e.g. via file, stdout, ...)

 XXX: open question: does the Custodian delete the Shard now, or retain it?
 (Could be UX in-app, and ask the other person?)